-Why Clients Choose Nagel Rice LLP
+Why Clients Trust Nagel Rice

-Common Causes of Truck Accidents
+Common Causes of Truck Accidents in New Jersey

 Truck accidents are often the result of preventable negligence.
 These are not minor fender-benders; most involve massive vehicles traveling at high speeds.
 Our legal team regularly investigates accidents caused by: